imgproxy/imgproxy/docs/configuration.md

 **📝Note:** imgproxy prefers AVIF over WebP.
 This means that if both AVIF and WebP detection/enforcement are enabled and the browser supports both of them, AVIF will be used.

+**📝Note:** If both the source and the requested image formats support animation and AVIF detection/enforcement is enabled, AVIF won't be used as AVIF sequence is not supported yet.

 **📝Note:** When AVIF/WebP support detection is enabled, please take care to configure your CDN or caching proxy to take the `Accept` HTTP header into account while caching.

 **⚠️Warning:** Headers cannot be signed.
 This means that an attacker can bypass your CDN cache by changing the `Accept` HTTP headers.
 Have this in mind when configuring your production caching setup.